 Step 10: Grab a pair of wire cutters and cut the double twisted wire at least 5 twists from the fastener.

 Step 11: Use needle nose pliers to bend the end of the wire and form a pigtail.
 Then tuck the sharp end of the pigtail inside to keep it from grabbing or stabbing anyone.

 Your fasteners are now locked.
 The locking wire should form a nice S-shape and should be fairly tight.

-Unfortunately, however, safety wiring by hand does not apply enough tension on locking wire.
-Therefore, the method is not ideal for lock wiring critical parts.
-But it is good for securing parts to keep them from vibrating.
+Unfortunately, safety wiring by hand does not apply enough tension to the locking wire.
+This makes installing safety wire by hand is not ideal for lock wiring critical parts.
+But it is a good way of securing non-critical parts to keep them from vibrating.